Una Noche Clara / A Clear Night

 What I knew was simpler: I was tired in ways that sleep alone could never reach.
 After years of institutional pressure, caregiving across generations, and the collective exhaustion that followed the pandemic, my nervous system had forgotten how to settle.
 Stillness felt dangerous.
 Silence felt loud.
 Being alone had become entangled with being abandoned, and I had lost the ability to tell the difference.

 I came to Loreto to learn how to be with myself again.
 To practise what I have come to call alonetude, a term I use to describe the intentional, generative space between solitude and loneliness.
-I define alonetude as an enduring contemplative orientation toward chosen solitude, characterised by intentionality, presence, meaning, and a sense of safety.
+I define alonetude as an enduring contemplative orientation toward chosen solitude, characterized by intentionality, presence, meaning, and a sense of safety.
 It is a posture of chosen presence with oneself, distinct from both the pain of loneliness and the mere fact of being physically alone.

 Researchers have long distinguished between solitude and loneliness.
 Loneliness, understood as the painful gap between desired and actual social connection, persists even in crowds (Hawkley & Cacioppo, 2010).
-As Nguyen (2024) describes, it is an experience of perceived isolation characterised by unmet expectations in social relationships.
-Solitude, by contrast, can be volitional, meaning chosen or self-determined, and restorative, meaning it supports recovery and wellbeing.
+As Nguyen (2024) describes, it is an experience of perceived isolation characterized by unmet expectations in social relationships.
+Solitude, by contrast, can be chosen, meaning chosen or self-determined, and restorative, meaning it supports recovery and wellbeing.
 Research shows that when individuals autonomously decide how to spend their solitary time, they experience more positive emotions and lower stress (Nguyen et al., 2018).
 The key distinction lies in motivation: self-determined solitude occurs when a person spends time alone to gain emotional benefits or engage in meaningful activities, whereas non-self-determined solitude happens when aloneness is imposed by circumstance or social exclusion (Nguyen et al., 2024).

 Somewhere between those poles lies the quieter possibility I was seeking: the decision to remain present with oneself, without urgency or escape.
 And so I chose a place where the sea would be my witness and the mountains my backdrop.
 A place with enough history to remind me I was small, and enough stillness to let that smallness feel like relief.